neurobionics/TMotorCANControl/README.md

 can begin to test the motor.
 To verify that the CAN connection to the motor is working properly, run the "test_motor_connection.py" script in the test folder, with the "ID" and "type" variables set to the proper CAN ID and motor type (default 1 and AK80-9) for your setup.
-If all is working correctly, you should see the motor print out it's current position and velocity information.
+If all is working correctly, you should see a message saying the motor is successfully connected.
 If you see an error related to the CAN bus, then check the connection and verify the CAN hat is working.
 If you see an error that seems to be related to the TControl API implementation, then let us know so we can help you troubleshoot.

 With the motor configured and connected, you can now start programming!
 For some code examples, see the test folder in this repository.
-For some more detailed explainations, see the section below or check out the API full documentation. (insert link to that when I make it)
+For some more detailed explainations, see the section below or check out the full documentation. (insert link to that when I make it)

 ## API usage